sylvandb/gruvin9x/trunk/pcbv4/readme.txt

 = Todo =
 ========

-* Get a TPS77601 regulator and check the Enable input can tolerate a PWM signal, may not be needed (read below, line 46).

 * Move component labels about for the silkscreen, but first I am going to get a look at a V2.14 board.

 * Copper pour.